Tc00k/BaseDialog/README.md

 # BaseDialog
-A starting point for pretty much all my SwiftDialog projects, easily adaptible
+A starting point for pretty much all my SwiftDialog projects, easily adaptable